brandtbucher/pycapi/README.md

 ### It's more complete.

-Because `pythonapi` is based on a DLL, it doesn't offer any APIs that are implemented as macros:
+`pycapi` is designed to provide properly typed bindings for *any* part of the C API that's reasonable to call from the Python layer:

 ```py
 >>> import pycapi
 >>> pycapi.PyDict_Check({})
 1
 ```

+In comparison, `ctypes.pythonapi` is loaded directly from the `Python.h` DLL.
+As a consequence, it isn't able to offer any APIs that happen to be implemented as macros:

 ```py
 >>> import ctypes